jdchristensen/shinestacker/README.md

 xattr -cr ~/Downloads/shinestacker/shinestacker.app
 ```
 5. Now you can double-click the Sine Stacker icon app in the ```shiestacker``` folder and it should run.

+macOS adds a quarantine flag to all files downloaded from the internet.
+The above command removes that flag while preserving all other application functionality.

 # Resources